Heating Systems for a Temperate Greenhouse

 - The water temperature for overhead systems can be up to 200˚F (94˚C) while the water under the benches can be up to 104˚F (40˚C).

 - Floor heating is another method to heat the greenhouse with hot water.
 With this method, pipes are placed in the ground under a layer of concrete, gravel, sand or soil.
-Heating pipes form loops around the entire surface of the greenhouse.
+Heating pipes form loops covering the entire surface of the greenhouse.
 The water temperature can be up to 104˚F (40˚C).

 - In greenhouses dedicated to vegetable production, two pipes carrying hot water are placed in the ground, parallel to the rows and between the rows.
 These pipes serve to heat the greenhouse and look like train rails.
 Trolleys can be used on these rails to transport produce, support equipment to spray plants or support equipment for people to work on plants.